sh78/minima/README.md

 **WARNING:** Work in progress.

-This is a fork of the [default Jekyll starter theme](https://github.com/jekyll/minimaterialize), wired up with the [Materialize CSS framework](https://materializecss.com/) by Google.
+This is a fork of the [default Jekyll starter theme](https://github.com/jekyll/minima), wired up with the [materialize css framework](https://materializecss.com/) by Google.
 I wanted to build a Jekyll blog with Material Design, and figured why not release a bootstrap that other's can work with before hacking in my own code.
 Enjoy, and feel free to send in a